x0k/web-maid/docs/operators.md

 ### Signatures

-Trigger a file save dialog if possible.
+By default it will trigger a file save dialog if possible.
 Otherwise, shows a download button.

+With `saver` set to `extension`, the file will be downloaded without showing a dialog.

 If `mimeType` is not provided, it will be guessed from `filename`.

 Returns the `filename`.

 ```typescript
 interface Config {